mvysny/webmon/README.md

 hs.stop();
 ```

-You can view the file in your browser at http://host:WEBMON_PORT (for some reason the browser will not download the entire file contents though), or by running
+You can view the file in your browser at http://localhost:5456 (use ssh port forwarding to access remote machines), or by running

 ```
-nc host WEBMON_PORT
+nc localhost 5455
 ```

 or by running

 ```
-telnet host WEBMON_PORT
+telnet localhost 5455
 ```

 Example of VM Dump plaintext file: https://github.com/mvysny/webmon/releases/download/webmon-0.15/dump.txt